Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition to developing aquaculture, Mr. Tran Cong Phong also invests in breeding cattle.

-On average, each year, after deducting expenses, the aquaculture model brings his family a revenue of about 1 billion VND, with a profit of over 200 million VND/ha.
+On average, after deducting expenses, the aquaculture model brings his family an annual revenue of about 1 billion VND, with a profit of over 200 million VND per hectare.

-Not only enriching himself, Mr. Tran Cong Phong also contributes to spreading the economic value of the community by creating stable jobs for 4-5 local workers with an income of 4-5 million VND/person/month.
+Not only has Mr. Tran Cong Phong enriched himself, but he has also contributed to spreading economic value to the community by creating stable jobs for 4-5 local workers with an income of 4-5 million VND/person/month.

-Despite being busy with social work (currently Mr. Phong is the head of the ward, deputy captain of the militia team), Mr. Phong still constantly worries and finds ways to expand the production model, helping more households to develop the economy.
-"Thanks to poverty reduction policies and production support from local authorities, many households like mine have the opportunity to escape poverty and become rich," Mr. Phong shared.
+Despite being busy with social work (currently, Mr. Phong is the neighborhood leader and deputy team leader of the self-defense militia), he continues to ponder and seek ways to expand his production model, helping more households to improve their economic situation.
+"Thanks to poverty reduction policies and production support from the local Party committee and government, many households like mine have had the opportunity to escape poverty and become wealthy," Mr. Phong shared.

 Central Youth Union trains propaganda capacity on poverty reduction for Dien Bien Youth Union members